Srirangam

 Cape Comorin

 The Kanya Kumari temple at Cape Comorin.
-Nori in foreground; photo by David M. Schiller, Jr.
+Nori in foreground; photo by Dave Schiller.

 Vivekananda Rock off Cape Comorin.
-The spot where Vivekananda prayed before coming to America in 1893.
+Named after Vivekananda because this is where he prayed before visiting America in 1893.

 Inside the royal palace, this was the dining room.

 These clay pots were food containers.
-Padmanabha Palace was a district of South India that remained independent during the British Raj.
+Padmanabhapuram Palace was a district of South India that remained independent during the British Raj.

 Vrindavana Dham